AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 Glimmer borrows from Rails the idea of Scaffolding, that is generating a structure for your app files that helps you get started just like true building scaffolding helps construction workers, civil engineers, and architects.

-Glimmer scaffolding goes beyond just scaffolding the app files that Rails does.
+Glimmer scaffolding goes beyond just scaffolding the app files.
 It also packages it and launches it, getting you to a running and delivered state of an advanced "Hello, World!"
 Glimmer application right off the bat.

 This should greatly facilitate building a new Glimmer app by helping you be productive and focus on app details while